-It is here that the notion of performativity enters into play (Latour, 1986; Law, 1999; Law & Hetherington, 1999; Strum & Latour, 1987).
-In constituting the contingent, emergent phenomenon that we may come to call an institution (if at all), materials of all sorts 'are being disciplined, constituted, organized, and/or organizing themselves' (Law & Hetherington, 1999: ¶28).
+It is here that the notion of performativity enters into play (LATOUR, 1986; LAW, 1999; LAW; HETHERINGTON, 1999; STRUM; LATOUR, 1987).
+In constituting the contingent, emergent phenomenon that we may come to call an institution (if at all), materials of all sorts "are being disciplined, constituted, organised, and/or organising themselves" (LAW; HETHERINGTON, 1999, p.6).
 As a creation, an effect produced within heterogeneous relations, the material outcome that we (may come to) identify as an institution does not exist outside its performance.
 The institutional is an achievement as a result of performing the relations in which it is situated; it is how such performance is achieved that is of interest to ANT.
-It is precisely because the institutional is nothing more than relational effects that it is important to study how it is produced (Law, 1999; Law & Hetherington, 1999).
+It is precisely because the institutional is nothing more than relational effects that it is important to study how it is produced (LAW, 1999; LAW; HETHERINGTON, 1999).

-Therefore, in moving from attending to the reified elements of institutions towards seeing institutions as relational effects (Law, 1992), an ANT approach draws attention to the ongoing and dynamic interactions that go into producing and contesting what we come to see as the outcomes of institutional work.
+Therefore, in moving from attending to the reified elements of institutions towards seeing institutions as relational effects (LAW, 1992), an ANT approach draws attention to the ongoing and dynamic interactions that go into producing and contesting what we come to see as the outcomes of institutional work.
 For example, rather than tracking isomorphism through time and space, institutional researchers adopting an ANT perspective would focus on exploring the processes of interaction through which isomorphism emerges, is reproduced and contested.

-Seen thusly, ANT provides those engaged in institutional work with a means of addressing the issue of how to empirically investigate a phenomenon unavailable to conscious perception (Lawrence and Suddaby, 2006: 242).
+Seen thusly, ANT provides those engaged in institutional work with a means of addressing the issue of how to empirically investigate a phenomenon unavailable to conscious perception (LAWRENCE; SUDDABY, 2006, p.242).
 As things stand with traditional institutional work, it is only when institutions are being created or destroyed that the agency underlying institutional work becomes most visible and accessible, for it is here that the taken-for-grantedness is exposed.
-Outside of this, during periods when institutions have become reified and are apparently stable, neoinstitutional research is faced with the problem of how to account for such stability.
+Outside of this, during periods when institutions have become reified and are apparently stable, neo-institutional research is faced with the problem of how to account for such stability.

 ANT provides a way out of this dilemma through focusing on how different networks are built around competing programs of action that generate outcomes, instead of being distracted by outcomes alone.
-As such, through problematizing the widely shared view of institutions as concrete and enduring social structures, in addition to reminding those engaged in institutional work that the very institutions and organizations they study 'are fictions actively created and re-created by actants' (Lawrence and Suddaby, 2006: 242), ANT is well placed to facilitate a broadening and deepening of our understanding of institutional work.
+As such, through problematizing the widely shared view of institutions as concrete and enduring social structures, in addition to reminding those engaged in institutional work that the very institutions and organizations they study "are fictions actively created and re-created by actors" (LAWRENCE; SUDDABY, 2006, p.242), ANT is well placed to facilitate a broadening and deepening of our understanding of institutional work.